Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 * License Part (APACHE).
 * Comments on possible standard documents used.
-* Config include and precompiler directive for module:
+* Precompiler directive for module:
 ```
-#if !defined(MBEDTLS_CONFIG_FILE)
-#include "mbedtls/config.h"
-#else
-#include MBEDTLS_CONFIG_FILE
-#endif

 #if defined(MBEDTLS_AES_C)
 ```
 * Includes.
+All library source files start by including `"common.h"`.
-* Precompiler directive for alternative implementation:
+* If applicable, precompiler directive for alternative implementation:
 ```
 #if !defined(MBEDTLS_AES_ALT)
 ```
 * Private local defines and portability code.
 * Static variables.
 * Function definitions.
-* Precompiler directive for marking the end of an alternative implementation:
+* If applicable, precompiler directive for marking the end of an alternative implementation:
 ```
 #endif /* !MBEDTLS_AES_ALT */
 ```